s1ac2x1/SimpleTradingSignals/README.md

 ```

 ### Run all on specific date
-Useful for capturing the output of the all strategies on specific date.
-Useful when you noticed a good potential entrypoint on the chart and want to see which strategies are able to give a singal.
+Useful for capturing the output of the all strategies on specific date - when you noticed a good potential entrypoint on the chart and want to see which strategies are able to give a singal.

 Let's say by looking at the chart you've noticed a nice entry point for a long position for `AAPL` on 16th of Marh 2022: